Food insecurity impacts kids’ emotional well-being as much as their physical health

 • 1 in 4 of our recipients lives in a household that experiences domestic violence

-• increased ability to pay all bills
+• increased ability to pay bills for basic needs

 • reduced emotional distress